-The overall financial performance of the Company is the sum total of the individual performances of the Company's five distinct segments - Media Networks, Parks and Resorts, Studio Entertainment, Consumer Products and Interactive - each of which competes in different sectors of the overall market.
-The Committee continues to believe that, given the span of the Company's businesses, the best measure of relative performance is how the Company's diverse businesses have fared in the face of the economic trends that impact companies in the overall market and that the best benchmark for measuring such success is the Company's relative performance compared to that of the companies comprising the S&P 500.
+The overall financial performance of the Company is driven by the sum of the individual performances of the Company's four segments - Media Networks, Parks and Resorts, Studio Entertainment and Consumer Products & Interactive Media - each of which competes in different sectors of the overall market.
+The Committee believes that, given the span of the Company's businesses, the best measure of relative performance is how the Company's diverse businesses have fared in the face of the economic trends that impact companies in the overall market and that the best benchmark for measuring such success is the Company's relative performance compared to that of the companies comprising the S&P 500.
 Accordingly, the Committee - like the other media companies and many other businesses - has selected the S&P 500 to set the context for evaluating the Company's performance and to measure relative performance for performance-based restricted stock unit awards.